-Dissimilar to most currencies and assets, bitcoin is deflationary in nature because of its unique cap in supply.
+Compared to other currencies, bitcoin is deflationary in nature because of its fixed supply cap.

-It is not possible to print or clone more than 21 million Bitcoins.
+It is not possible to print more than 21 million bitcoins into existence.

 You might ask, won’t this cause an issue with adopting Bitcoin as a digital currency?